Your experience of NHS services

 If failings are identified during the investigation, any necessary improvements will be made to the quality of services.

 You will receive a written response to your complaint which will include information on any service improvements.

 What happens if I am unhappy with the response?

-If, however, you remain unhappy after your complaint has been addressed, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.
-You should do this within twelve months from the date on which the subject matter of the complaint occurred.
+If you remain unhappy with how your complaint has been handled following the conclusion of local resolution, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.
+You can contact the PHSO at the address below:

-For further information on your local Healthwatch please visit their website:
+For more information go to your local Healthwatch website: